Poincar\'e compactification for semiflows of reaction-diffusion equations with large diffusion and convection heating at the boundary: Introduction

 Adding the ODE of \eqref{perturbed_problem}, we obtain in the limiting process the following planar ODE

-The objective of this paper is to show that for $\varepsilon$ sufficiently small, the phase spaces of \eqref{perturbed_problem} and \eqref{unperturbed_equation} are topologically conjugated.
-In doing this, we project the semiflow of \eqref{perturbed_problem} in a two-dimensional space $Y_\varepsilon$ identified with $\R^2$.
-We are interested in the case of nondissipative polynomials sources, thus we do not have a compact set in $\R^2$ to compare the semiflows satisfactorily.
-Hence, we perform a compactification of the semiflows to the Poincaré disk to show the $C^1$ convergence of the compactified vector fields.
-In particular, when we choose polynomials sources providing Morse-Smale semiflows, we obtain a structurally stable problem.
+The aim of this paper is perform a Poincaré compactification of \eqref{unperturbed_equation}, and prove the $C^1$ closeness of the semiflows of \eqref{unperturbed_equation} and \eqref{perturbed_problem} in the Poincaré disk.
+To achieve this, we project the semiflow of \eqref{perturbed_problem} onto a two-dimensional space $Y_\varepsilon$ identified with $\R^2$.
+We focus on the case of dissipative polynomial sources, allowing us to modify the source to make it globally Lipschitz without altering the dynamics.

+In particular, when polynomial sources are chosen to provide Morse-Smale semiflows, the problem becomes structurally stable.
+However, this choice appears to be very challenging, or perhaps even impossible under our assumption on $d$, as illustrated in the example in Section \ref{Examples}, where the compactification introduces new equilibrium points that may be non-hyperbolic or exhibit a saddle connection, making the new semiflow no longer Morse-Smale.

-In Section \ref{Technical results}, we present the functional setting to deal with \eqref{perturbed_problem} and \eqref{unperturbed_equation} and we guarantee all requirements to apply the Invariant Manifold Theorem.
-In Section \ref{Compactification}, we perform a Poincaré compactification of the semiflows and we prove the $C^1$ closeness of the compactified vector fields.
-In Section \ref{Examples}, we give an example to show how our results work.
+We divide this paper as follows: in Section \ref{Technical results}, we present the functional setting required to address \eqref{perturbed_problem} and \eqref{unperturbed_equation}, ensuring that all conditions for applying the Invariant Manifold Theorem are satisfied.
+In Section \ref{Compactification}, we perform a Poincaré compactification of the semiflows and prove the $C^1$ closeness of the compactified vector fields.
+In Section \ref{Examples}, we provide an example to illustrate the application of our results.